kumbulanit/t-sql/tech company/untitled/Module 9/Lesson1_Using_Aggregate_Functions.md

         FORMAT(AVG(p.Budget), 'C0') AS AverageValue,
         FORMAT(STDEV(p.Budget), 'C0') AS StandardDeviation,
         AVG(DATEDIFF(DAY, p.StartDate, ISNULL(p.ActualEndDate, GETDATE()))) AS AvgDuration,
-        COUNT(CASE WHEN p.Status = 'Active' THEN 1 END) AS ActiveCount,
+        COUNT(CASE WHEN p.IsActive = 'Active' THEN 1 END) AS ActiveCount,
-        COUNT(CASE WHEN p.Status = 'Completed' AND p.ActualEndDate <= p.PlannedEndDate THEN 1 END) AS OnTimeCompletions
+        COUNT(CASE WHEN p.IsActive = 'Completed' AND p.ActualEndDate <= p.PlannedEndDate THEN 1 END) AS OnTimeCompletions
     FROM Projects p
     WHERE p.IsActive = 1
         AND p.StartDate >= DATEADD(YEAR, -2, GETDATE())